bikeshaving/crank/docs/WIP.md

 renderer.render(<div id="hello">Hello world</div>, document.body);
 ```

+If you want to play around with Crank, here’s a Code Sandbox template.

+## Basic Usage
+### JSX, Elements and Renderers
 Crank is best used with [JSX](https://facebook.github.io/jsx/), an XML-based syntax extension to JavaScript.
 Crank is designed to work with both the Babel and TypeScript parsers out-of-box; all you need to do is enable the parsing of JSX, import the `createElement` function, and reference it via a `@jsx` comment directive (`/* @jsx createElement */`).
 The parser will then transpile JSX into `createElement` calls.
 For example, in the code below, the JSX expression assigned to `el` desugars to the `createElement` call assigned to `el1`.

 ```jsx